-Perdoo is served 100% over https.
-All data sent to or from Perdoo is encrypted in transit using 256 bit encryption, using SHA-256 with RSA Encryption and SHA-256 ECDSA as the key exchange mechanism.
+Perdoo is served 100% over HTTPS.
+All data sent to or from Perdoo is encrypted in transit using 256-bit encryption, using SHA-256 with RSA Encryption and SHA-256 ECDSA as the key exchange mechanism.
 Our API and application endpoints are TLS/SSL only and score an “A” rating on SSL Labs’ tests.
 In addition, all connections from our application servers to our databases are TLS encrypted.
 Finally, user passwords are always encrypted, in addition to encryption in transit.

 All databases used by Perdoo are encrypted at rest, meaning that we also encrypt the database files on the hard disks themselves.
-Data encryption is deployed using industry standard encryption and best practices for the frameworks we use.
+Data encryption is deployed using industry-standard encryption and best practices for every framework we use.

 Credit card safety